 Your doctor may refer you to a specialist clinic for allergy testing.
 But you may then find yourself waiting weeks or even months for an appointment.
 That’s a long time to twiddle your thumbs if you are worried about your health.

-Why not get ahead of the game by ordering a home blood testing kit from a reputable supplier?
-Taking a finger prick blood sample is quick and straightforward and you won’t have long to wait for the results.
+Why not get ahead of the game by ordering a food sensitivity test kit from a reputable supplier?
+Taking a sample is quick and straightforward and you won’t have long to wait for the results.
 You will then be able to make informed changes to your diet.

 You will need to get into the habit of reading food labels carefully and looking for allergen warnings.
 Caution is especially important in people prone to anaphylaxis: allergy triggers lurking unsuspected in packaged, processed or poorly labelled foods can be an unpleasant shock and you should take every effort to avoid them.